 Base Salaries.
 We have established base salaries according to each Named Executive Officer's position, responsibilities and performance.
-We do not pay Mr. Monroe a salary for his services as Chairman and Chief Executive Officer.
+We do not pay Mr. Monroe a salary for his services as Chairman and formerly did not pay him a salary for his prior services as Chief Executive Officer.
 We have not increased base salaries for the other Named Executive Officers in the last five years, except, in the case of Mr. Ahmad, on his promotion to Chief Financial Officer in June 2005 and to Senior Vice President in December 2007 and, in the case of Mr. Bell, for adjustments for changes in the value of the Canadian dollar in years prior to 2007.
 The salary for Mr. Navarra is consistent with his prior salary during his employment by our predecessor, Globalstar, L.P.
-The Committee does not anticipate that any new executive officer would be compensated with a higher base salary than that of the current Named Executive Officers.
+Upon his appointment as Chief Executive Officer, we agreed to a \$360,000 annual base salary for Mr. Dalton.